Current and previous posts

 'Studying Surveillance: The Contribution of Political Science?'
 Political Studies Association blog, 29/10/13; available at: http://www.psa.ac.uk/insight-plus/blog/studying-surveillance-contribution-political-science

 'Privacy, Social Values and the Public Interest', in A Busch et al. (eds.)
-'Politik und die Regulierung von Information' ['Politics and the Regulation of Information'], Politische Vierteljahresschrift, Sonderheft 46, 2012, pp. 129-151
+'Politik und die Regulierung von Information' ['Politics and the Regulation of Information'], Politische Vierteljahresschrift, Sonderheft 46, 2012, pp. 129-151, available at:

 (with D Wright), 'Surveillance: Extending the Limits of Privacy Impact Assessment', in D Wright et al. (eds.)
 Privacy Impact Assessment (Springer, 2012), pp. 363-383